haade-administrator/haade-addons/frpc/DOCS.md

 token_key: // key token for secure connection to server
 local_ip: // ip of you're local hassio install by default is 127.0.0.1
 local_port: // by default 8123
-use_encryption: // false or true
+use_encryption: // false or true, true by default
-use_compression: // false or true
+use_compression: // false or true, true by default
 balancing_group: // only available for type http and http2https to port 80 will be dispatched to proxies in the same group randomly.
 balancing_group_key: // key of secure balancing_group
 domain_protocol: // domain or subdomain frp server